 - Enhanced phishing detection and protection with Microsoft Defender SmartScreen: In the last year, we’ve blocked more than 25.6 billion Microsoft Azure Active Directory (Azure AD) brute force authentication attacks and intercepted 35.7 billion phishing emails with Microsoft Defender for Office 365.
 The enhanced phishing detection and protection built into Windows with Microsoft Defender SmartScreen will help protect users from phishing attacks by identifying and alerting users when they are entering their Microsoft credentials into a malicious application or hacked website.
 These enhancements will make Windows the world’s first operating system with phishing safeguards built directly into the platform and shipped out-of-box to help users stay productive and secure without having to learn to be their own IT department.

+This tutorial will show you how to turn on or off Microsoft Defender SmartScreen Phishing protection in Windows 11.
 Microsoft Defender SmartScreen protects against phishing or malware websites and applications, and the downloading of potentially malicious files.
-Starting with Windows 11 build 22593, Microsoft is introducing two powerful new features that strike against the most common cyberattack techniques...www.elevenforum.com
+Starting with Windows 11 build...www.elevenforum.com

 - Credential Guard by default: Windows 11 makes use of hardware-backed, virtualization-based security capabilities to help protect systems from credential theft attack techniques like pass-the-hash or pass-the-ticket.
 It also helps prevent malware from accessing system secrets even if the process is running with admin privileges.
 In the future, Credential Guard will be enabled by default for organizations using the Enterprise edition of Windows 11.